Best Time To Visit Thailand

 December is an ideal option for those hoping for good weather.
 At this time of year, the majority of Thailand’s highest profile resorts and its most popular towns and cities enjoy dry, hot weather, with the exception of Koh Samui, which is still susceptible to the odd downpour.

 Beach breaks can be enjoyed on the sought after west coast or at the northern gulf beaches of Hua Hin and Pattaya.
-In the west, we recommend holidays to Phi Phi whilst on the gulf tagging a beach holiday onto the back of a few days exploring the enchanting capital of Bangkok.
+We recommend whilst on the gulf tagging your beach holiday onto the back of a few days exploring the enchanting capital of Bangkok, such as in our Thai Capital, Culture & Coast holiday itinerary.

 Thailand is a magical country blessed with diverse geography, an intriguing culture and an exotic climate.
 There really is no bad time to visit The Land of Smiles but if you are after enjoying a specific activity or location in Thailand, from sun-worshipping to exploring, the beaches to the city, we’ll help you find the right season for your trip.
 This incredible destination will never fail to enchant and enthral, come rain or shine.